8 Tax deductions contractors shouldn't leave on the table

 As a contractor, you are responsible for paying your share of income taxes -- calculated from the income your business generated.
 These taxes are not deducted automatically, as they would be if you worked for someone else.
 Your clients pay you the same way they would any other vendor – no deductions.
 And then there’s this: you are also responsible for paying both the employer’s and the employee’s share of the so-called self-employment taxes – Medicare and Social Security.

-The folks at KeeperTax have come up with a tax calculator that can help you estimate your self-employment tax liability.
+The folks at Intuit TurboTax have come up with some handy tax calculators that can help you estimate your self-employment tax liability.

 Know your numbers